kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 ## Add Traits On Demand

-n addition to modifying ComponentDefinitions and adding parameters, you can also use the TraitDefinition to patch configurations to Components.
+In addition to modifying ComponentDefinitions and adding parameters, you can also use the TraitDefinition to patch configurations to Components.
 KubeVela has built-in operations to meet the following needs: adding labels, annotations, injecting environment variables, sidecars, adding volumes, and so on.
 You can also [customize Trait][10] to do more flexible patching.

 You can use `vela traits` to view, the traits marked with `*` are general traits, which can operate on common Kubernetes resource objects.